thoughtspot/ts_rest_api_and_tml_tools/deployment_scripts/README.md

 ## thoughtspot_release_config.toml
 Shared configuration file for all the command line scripts.
 Edit to include the details about the ThoughtSpot environment.
 Do not enter the password by editing the file directly - leave as "" or whatever it is encoded as, then use the '--password_reset' flag on any of the scripts to reset.

+The [thoughtspot_instances."dev"] / [thoughtspot_instances."prod"] section allows you to define connection details for any number of named ThoughtSpot instances.
+The key should match the {env_name} used elsewhere.
+The '-e' command-line argument of the scripts determines which is used

 The "[connection_name_map."{env_name}"]" section allows you to define any number of Connection Names from the 'dev' environment that will get swapped with the value when creating the release files for Tables for that environment name.

 "parent_child_guid_map_file" needs to be a full filename to a .json file that will store the relationships between GUIDs in the various environments.
 This file will be created if it does not already exist.

+"sharing_groups_read_only", "sharing_groups_edit" and "environment_obj_name_prefixes" are all future features that have not been implemented yet.

 ## download_tml.py - Step 1
 A command line script for downloading TML files.
 It uses the naming pattern of {guid}.{object_type}.tml and saves each object type to a directory.